 The Series 1 and 1-T and Series 2 and 2-T CP notes are secured by credit facilities from: (i) State Street Bank and Trust Company (with a maximum principal amount of \$75 million) and (ii) U.S. Bank National Association (with a maximum principal amount of \$75 million).
 These credit facilities were extended with the same banks in May 2021 until May 2023.
 The Series 3 and 3-T and 4 and 4-T are secured by a \$100 million letter of credit issued by State Street Bank and Trust Company, which expired in February 2022.
-On April 5, 2022, the Board approved a Resolution re-authorizing CP Series 3 and 4 and approving a revolving credit agreement with Bank of the West, which closed on May 12, 2022 with a new expiration date in April 2026.
+On [April 5, 2022], the Board approved a Resolution re-authorizing CP Series 3 and 4 and approving a revolving credit agreement with Bank of the West, which the City anticipates closing on in May 2022.

-As of May 23, 2022, the outstanding principal amount of CP Notes is \$26.5 million.
-The weighted average interest rate for the outstanding CP Notes is approximately 0.67%.
+As of March 25, 2022, the outstanding principal amount of CP Notes is \$26.7 million.
+The weighted average interest rate for the outstanding CP Notes is approximately 0.51%.
 The projects with Board Authorized and Unissued Certificates of Participation currently utilizing the CP Program includes the Housing Trust Fund, DPH Facilities Improvements and Critical Repairs & Recovery Stimulus.
-Additionally, there is a short-term financing for Police Vehicle acquisition utilizing the City's CP Program and expected to be paid down over 5-years beginning FY2022-23.
 The following is a summary of the outstanding liability by project associated with the CP Notes outstanding.